juliavollmer/LPTHW/README.md

 A repository containing the programing exercises from Zed Shaw's *Learn Python the Hard Way*.
 Feel free to download my code if you like!

-All programs are written by Julia Vollmer.
+All programs are written by Julia Vollmer